danielkorzekwa/bayes-scala/README.md

   </tbody>
 </table>

+We name Player Skills as Hidden variables, because those are never observed and we try to infer their values over the time for all tennis players.
+Match Outcome variables are always observed, given historical tennis results are available to us.

-Tennis network is time sliced by weeks.
+Tennis network is sliced by time. e.g. weeks.
 Within a single time slice, tennis matches are represented by Match Outcome variables, whereas players are characterised by Player Skill variables.
 For better understanding of this structure, look at diagram below, which reflects the following sequence of tennis matches.

 	player_id_1, player_id_2, player_1_won (won,lost), time